 After you bind a managed zone or response policy to a selector, it is visible to clients within the scope.

-To learn how to configure a cluster-scoped Cloud DNS zone, see Configuring a GKE cluster scope.
+To learn how to configure a cluster-scoped Cloud DNS zone, see Configure a GKE cluster scope.

-- To learn more about Cloud DNS response policies, see Managing response policies and rules.
+- To learn more about Cloud DNS response policies, see Manage response policies and rules.

-- To learn more about zones, see Managing zones.
+- To learn more about zones, see Manage zones.